-This was the first competition in
+This was the first competition in which the students participated.
+According to Hoffman, the

 "Basically, it was just a flat plate test," said Hoffman.
 "There (were) two plates with a bevel on them, and we had to weld them together.
 We had to put wire and a pattern in and cut it into strips and see how it comes out for strength."